Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-locally.md

    > Note: You can also run the selected project using the Visual Studio.

 3. We have two ways of testing the backend service
-   - Calling the server directly with an Azure Active Directory Access Token
+   - Calling the backend APIs directly with an Azure Active Directory Access Token
    - Using the MinimalClient

    Please see the two options in detail here.
-[Test deployed service](../test-tools/test-backend-service.md).
+[Test backend service](../test-tools/test-backend-service.md).

    Here is a set of endpoints that can be tested.
 [API Endpoints](../design-guides/endpoints-and-responses.md).